forestgrape/coronavirus/7_social/good_air.md

 3. 'Good Air Certification' which helps to achieve (1.) & (2.).
 Background: Sometimes indoor room entry is only allowed with a 'Covid certificate' with the intention to allow only the entry of people who presumably exhale less infectious SARS-2 aerosol.
 Often it is assumed, that this is the case for tested/vaccinated or sometimes vaccinated only persons.
 An alternative is to certificate the air quality directly without the detour of entry restrictions.

 ## Indoor Air Humidity and Temperature
-Regarding the transmission of Covid the air is ideally above 25 degrees and has a high humidity and a CO2 value close to the outdoor air value.
-However there are tradeoffs between these transmission constraints themselves and the comfort feeling (air at around 22 degrees and 45% humidity is often assumed as comfortable) and the 'weathering' of buildings (e.g. humid air -> condensation -> walls get mold).
+To reduce the transmission of Covid the air is ideally above 25 degrees and has a high humidity and a CO2 value close to the outdoor air value.
+However there are tradeoffs between these transmission constraints themselves, the comfort (air at around 22 degrees and 45% humidity is often assumed as comfortable) and the 'weathering' of buildings (e.g. humid air -> condensation -> walls get mold).

 * *Warm Settings:* The prevention of the spread of severe Covid is simple when the air is warm and humid: Opening the windows and turning off air-conditioners.
 The comfort can be decreased however.
 So a compromise would be to adjust the air to a temperature of around 27 degrees to a humidity of around 60%.

-* *Cold Settings:* In cold climates it is tricky to achieve a good balance between comfort (comfortable temperature), ventilation (low CO2) and humidity (much H2O): permanently opening the windows is usually not an option for comfort reasons.
-Even if the temperature comfort is reached with good ventilation combined with heating, heating dries the air.
-So there is a tradeoff between low CO2 values and not very dry air indoors assuming the air is heated to a comfort level.
-Solutions are: humidification with ventilating or cleaning the air to reduce the need for ventilation.
+* *Cold Settings:* In cold climates it is tricky to achieve a good balance between a comfortable temperature (around 22 degrees), high ventilation (low CO2) and high humidity (much H2O): permanently opening the windows is usually not an option for comfort reasons.
+Even if the temperature comfort is reached with good ventilation combined with heating, heating reduces the relative humidity - in other words the air dries when heated.
+So there is a tradeoff between low CO2 values and not very dry air indoors, if the air is heated to a comfort level.
+Solutions are: ventilation combined with humidification or cleaning the air to reduce the need for ventilation.

 ## Exposure to Air Pollutants
 The short and long term exposure to air pollutants is relevant for the susceptibility to severe Covid and also influences the overall health: